visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    Named selections have both properties, which describe how the selection is defined, and a summary that desribes the data that was processed while creating the selection.
+    Named selections have both properties, which describe how the selection is defined, and a summary that describes the data that was processed while creating the selection.
 The selection summary object contains some statistics about the selection such as how many cells it contains and histograms of the various variables that were used in creating the selection.